-The package requires a tree classifier, training data, validation/test/scoring data with a column titled 'Reference', the two observations of interest, and the desired number of important features.
+The package requires a classifier, training data, validation/test/scoring data, the two observations of interest (row index), and the desired number of important features.
 The package produces a Waterfall Chart.

-- clf: a tree based classifier that is fitted to X_tng, training data.
+- clf: a classifier that is fitted to X_tng, training data.

-- X_val: the validation, test, or scoring Data Frame under observation.
-Note that the data frame must contain an extra column who's label is 'Reference'.
+- X_val: the validation, test, or scoring data frame under observation.

-- num_features: the number of important features that describe the local interpretability between to the two observations.
+- num_features: the number of important features one wishes to display.
+They describe the local interpretability between to the two observations.

 The shapwaterfall package requires the following python packages:

 import pandas as pd import numpy as np import shap import matplotlib.pyplot as plt import waterfall_chart